 Having a morning breath is pretty common since our stomach performs digestion and produces less saliva that can help in naturally cleaning the mouth.
-Some people sleep with their mouth partly open, breathing in the mouth while sleeping can cause the mouth to dry and promote the growth of bacterias that can cause a foul odor.
+Some people sleep with their mouth partly open, breathing in the mouth while sleeping can cause the mouth to dry and promote the growth of bacteria that can cause a foul odor.
 Bad breath can be easily removed by practicing proper dental hygiene and care, but there are instances that the condition is severe and may need immediate attention from a professional.
-At Yorkshire Family Dentistry, our dental team will be able to diagnose and treat the cause of bad breath with our Halitosis treatment service.
+At Yorkshire Family Dentistry, our local dentists in yorktown, va will be able to diagnose and treat the cause of bad breath with our Halitosis treatment service.

 What is Halitosis?

 Bad breath is embarrassing which can cause the patient to lose confidence when dealing with other people.
 While halitosis is the medical term used for chronic bad breath, this condition cannot be easily treated by merely practicing dental hygiene and using breath mints.
 Knowing the cause of the problem is essential for a more effective treatment to get rid of bad breath.